Transforming Digital Advertising in Web3

-Advertisers: The Permission Ads DSP will play a pivotal role in generating demand for ASK by advertisers, and by extension the success of the platform.
+Advertisers: The Permission DSP and loyalty products will play a pivotal role in generating demand for ASK by advertisers, and by extension the success of the platform.

 By utilizing Permission Ads to reward consumers, advertisers can quickly and easily create opt-in audiences and incentivize brand loyalty.
-Crucially, to use Permission Ads advertisers must fund their campaigns with ASK to use as a reward.
-Therefore, as Permission Ads proves its value to brands and attracts more advertisers, demand for ASK will naturally grow.
+Crucially, to use the Permission Platform, advertisers must fund their campaigns with ASK to use as a reward.
+Therefore, as Permission proves its value to brands and attracts more advertisers, demand for ASK will naturally grow.